alexislours/crcpedia/tables/VMMultistepNPC.md

 **Documented columns**: 0/2

-**Description**: Seems to be used for villagers with 2 different sets of notes
+**Description**: Seems to be used for villagers with 2 different sets of Village Melody notes
 ## UniqueID

 **Name**: UniqueID